 - Until Dawn basically has two rules; stay away from the mountains after dark (where you're at risk of being eaten by Wendigos), and don't eat human flesh while you're there, allowing the spirits to possess you and transform you into one.
 The latter was broken in the backstory by some miners who were trapped in a cave-in, and the former's done by the main characters, and also happens in the prologue ( which also ends with the character being forced to eat the flesh of her dead twin to survive, allowing a Wendigo spirit to possess her).

 - The SCP Foundation is basically all about studying these sorts of entities...and using those rules to keep them contained (even if it costs the lives of a few "D-Class" personnel).
 Sometimes this is as simple as keeping a cursed item in a locked drawer, or keeping a monster in a Tailor-Made Prison.
 Other times it can be as bad as keeping entire towns cordoned off, and filled with highly trained (or disposable) agents.

-- SCP-1384 is a humanoid statue with seemingly omnipotent powers — but it's also a pawn in a life-sized board game whose rules have to be learned by chance.
+- SCP-1384 is a humanoid statue with seemingly omnipotent powers — but it's also a pawn in a life-sized board game whose rules it refuses to divulge because it knows the Foundation wants to contain it while it wants to be free.
 It's fully sapient and quite chatty, but a single wrong move or misstep allows it to take a turn and move closer to freedom.

-- The unnumbered SCP in the 4000 slot is a specific ritual that opens the way to the last refuge of Faerie.
-The place has a byzantine network of rules, many of them concerned with names, and breaking any of them has dire consequences.
+- The unnumbered SCP in the 4000 slot is heavily implied to be the (or at least a) Land of Faerie.
+The place has a byzantine network of rules, many of them concerned with names and the act of naming, and breaking any of them has dire consequences.

 - Cat Ghost: A mysterious entity only appears when Elon looks in a mirror.
 The only way to make it go away is for Elon to run away from her reflection.